The new Microsoft Access 2019 version is in many ways similar to the 2013 and 2016 preceding versions - but with some great new features.

 - Security issues, generally, no security improvements have been made in the new version; hence, the safety of your data is still questionable.

 - Poor relational design controls and forms are difficult to customize.
 You need to have some level of SQL programming language knowledge to master the use of access.

-Despite the few setbacks the application wields, it is a huge improvement in its preceding versions and you should give it a try.
+Despite the few setbacks the application wields, it is a huge improvement from its preceding versions, and you should give it a try.